dltxio/dltxio.github.io/how.md

 # The Mesh

-• Collectively we have over 30-years software engineering experience.
+• Collectively we have extensive software engineering experience.
 Check out the Mesh on LinkedIn.

 # The Tech